Karthika Deepam (film)

 Karthika Deepam is a 1979 Indian Telugu-language film directed by Laxmi Deepak and starring Sobhan Babu, Sridevi and Sharada.
-The music score by Chellapilla Satyam are memorable.
+The music score by Satyam is memorable.
 Sobhan Babu won Filmfare Best Actor Award (Telugu).
 The film was declared a blockbuster at the box office.

-The film was remade as Maang Bharo Sajana (1980) in Hindi directed by T. Rama Rao, in Tamil as Karpoora Deepam (1985) and in Kannada as Sowbhagya Lakshmi (1987).
+The film was remade as Maang Bharo Sajana (1980) in Hindi, directed by T. Rama Rao, in Tamil as Karpoora Deepam (1985) and in Kannada as Sowbhagya Lakshmi (1987).